County Durham Plan examination in public

 The County Durham Plan was submitted to the Secretary of State for examination in public on 28 June 2019.

-The Planning Inspector's examination in public is almost complete - he has now provided his Post Hearing's Advice in which he has set out a number of main modifications he considers are necessary to make the County Durham Plan sound.
-These main modifications are what we are consulting on at present as outlined below.
+The Planning Inspector's examination in public is almost complete - he provided his Post Hearing's Advice in which he has set out a number of main modifications he considers are necessary to make the County Durham Plan sound.
+These main modifications are what we consulted on from Tuesday 26 May 2020 to Tuesday 21 July 2020 as outlined below.

 You can find more information about the various stages of consultation which have already taken place on our what's happened so far page.